Learn how to play the G minor piano scale! Discover the key signature, notes, chords, finger positions, and some fun songs in G minor.

 What does it mean when a song is in G minor?

-To find a song in G minor, look for Bb and Eb in the key signature.
+To find a song in G minor, look for B-flat and E-flat in the key signature.
 To determine if we are in a minor key or a relative major key, look to see what the first note of the piece is.
 If the first note of the piece begins on G or D, the tonic or dominant of G minor, your sheet music is probably in G minor.
 Next, see if you can find the end of a four-bar phrase.
-If your melody cadences, or ends, on G or D and you have two flats in the key signature, you are in G minor!
+If your melody cadences, or ends, on G or D and you have two flats in the key signature, you are in G minor.
 You can also listen to the song and hear if it uses mostly minor chords.

 What are the notes of the G minor scale?